 Westminster’s multi-member constituencies were not phased out completely until 1950.
 We need to phase them back in again because a 21st century constituency containing educated people of different sexes, ages and cultures with different attitudes, beliefs and aspirations is far better represented by several people than by one person.
 In her autobiography "Fighting all the way", the late Barbara Castle attributed her successful nomination as a female Labour candidate for Blackburn in 1945 to the fact that Blackburn was at that time a multi-member borough returning 2 Members of Parliament, enabling the local Labour Party selection panel to put up one male and one female to widen their party’s appeal.

 In any case, there is nothing quite so ridiculous as the pious claim of an MP in sole charge of a single member constituency that he/she represents all his/her constituents whatever their political persuasion.
-Boris Johnson no more represents the 18,141 Labour voters in Uxbridge & South Ruislip in his pursuit of Conservative objectives than Jeremy Corbyn represents the 5,483 Conservative voters in Islington North when he opposes those objectives.
-The abolition of the single member constituency is crucial to reform of the voting system.
+Boris Johnson no more represents the 18,141 Labour voters in Uxbridge & South Ruislip in his pursuit of Conservative objectives than Keir Starmer represents the 8,878 Conservative voters in Holborn & St Pancras when he opposes those objectives.

 To take the Albion City model used on an earlier web page, the three single member constituencies would be merged into one "multi-member" constituency for the whole city, returning 3 members.
 There would henceforth be no need for regular reviews to adjust boundaries; Albion’s population changes could be accommodated simply by increasing or decreasing the number of members to be elected.
 Opportunities for gerrymandering boundaries would thereby be minimised.
 Since there are three seats up for grabs, the REDS and BLUES could be expected to put up 3 candidates apiece.
 Voters would therefore find six names on the ballot paper to choose from and this brings us to the second reform required to ensure that Albion City is democratically represented.

 Doing away with the mark of illiteracy